Three Men from Acton

 In 1959, Acton’s Chapter of the Daughters of the American Revolution organized a plan to preserve Davis’ six mile line of march to Concord.
 Two years earlier, based on local historical research, Acton Boy Scouts had begun to recreate the April 19 march.
 In 1963, the Acton Minutemen, a ceremonial reenactment company, was formed.
 On every April 19 since then (Patriot’s Day in Massachusetts), they gather, along with Boy Scout troops and others, before dawn, at the Davis Homestead, which still stands.
 From there they proceed to Concord, retracing the trail first walked in 1775.

 Participants who retrace the Isaac Davis Trail on Patriot’s Day receive from the Acton Historical Society a parchment scroll that recognizes their participation.
 On it is a map of the route, an image of the Minuteman Statue, and an image of a painting done in 1894 of Davis and his men marching away from his homestead, the original of which hangs in the town’s library.

-In an ironic twist of fate, 86 years later to the day, April 19, 1861 four soldiers from the 6th Massachusetts Volunteer Infantry in Companies C, D, I, and L consisting of men from Acton were killed and another thirty-six were wounded by a pro-secessionist mob.
+In an ironic twist of fate, 86 years later to the day, April 19, 1861 the 6th Massachusetts Volunteer Militia, which consisted of men from Acton, sustained casualties during an encounter with a pro-secessionist mob.
 The regiment was proceeding through Baltimore, Maryland, transferring from one railway station to another as they responded to President Lincoln’s initial call for volunteers to put down the rebellion started by the firing on Fort Sumter.